UseNineteen/nineteen/README.md

 - For both .xlsx and .csv files:
   - Columns have headers/names in the first row (e.g.: "Participant", "Segment", "Date", "Description", etc.)
   - After the first row, each line is transformed into an individual data item, shown as a square in Nineteen's visualization
-  - See the "Usable Example section, below, to see an actual data file and the visualization it produces
+  - See the section "A Usable Example", to see an actual data file and the visualization it produces

-**You can control how data is displayed using two settings: grouping and color-coding:**
+**You can control how data is displayed using two primary controls - grouping and color-coding:**
 - Use the “group by” option (1) to display your data so that it is organized by a single column heading, such as participant
 - Apply the “color by” option (2) to show how data in another column heading are distributed in your groups through color coding
 - For example: you can “group” your data by participant (say, column 1), then color code by any other column, such as segment (column 2).
-See the "Usable Example section, below, to see this example in an actual file & visualization.

 <img src="app/assets/images/NineteenUI-01.png"
   alt="Visualization view"